jll63/yomm2/docs/README.md

 This implementation diverges from the paper on the following points:
 * A "base-method" is called a "method declaration" in YOMM2, and an "overrider" is called a "method definition".
-This is because
 * YOMM2 has a mechanism (`next`) to call the next most specialised method.
 * The paper allows only references for virtual parameters.
 YOMM2 also allows pointers and smart pointers.